Learn how to ideate, iterate, sketch, and storyboard winning ideas using world-class InVision tools like Boards and Freehand.

 Storyboarding With InVision Freehand

-Next: choose one idea and create a storyboard.
+Next: choose one idea and turn it into a storyboard.

-A storyboard helps us decide how many screens are needed for our solution to work, and roughly what those screens should look like.
-Remember to sketch with a little more fidelity this time around—think: realistic, but not overcomplicated.
-People should be able to follow the story easily.
+A storyboard helps us choreograph our wireframe by deciding how many screens are needed, and what they might look like exactly.
+Remember to sketch with a little more fidelity this time around — think: realistic, but not overcomplicated.
+Stakeholders should be able to follow the story easily.
 Include any template UI, such as the main navigation.

 Below: I chose idea #8 and ended up with a 3-step storyboard.